centreon/centreon-documentation/en/upgrade/upgrade-from-18-10.md

     ```

 > Refer to the [official documentation](https://mariadb.com/kb/en/mysql_upgrade/)
-> if errors occur during this last step.
+> for more information or if errors occur during this last step.

 #### Upgrade from 10.2 to 10.3